coderdidit/meta-gym-land/README.md

 ### This repo has the main frontend logic of MetaGymLand App for:

-- NFT minting
-- Getting GymBuddy NFT for connected user
-- Getting NFT metadata
-- NFT marketplace `[temporary turned off]` and NFT avatars portfolio page
 - AI for pose detection via Webcam
 - Metaverse and MiniGames code
-- Stretch to earn very basic logic powered with Moralis Objects and NFT rewards
+- Stretch to earn very basic logic

 `earning XP points is currently off chain`

 ## Other MetaGymLand code repositories

-### NFT and Marketpalce Smart Contracts
+### NFT and Marketpalce Smart Contracts (deprecated)

 in separate repo: